EduardoLawson1/HSDA/README.md

 <img src="HSDA.png" width="75%" height="75%">

-With runnable code for the paper **Residual Graph Convolutional Network for Bird’s-Eye-View Semantic Segmentation** as well.
+This repo provides runnable code for RGCN and the new RGCN+HSDA method.

 </div>